Purdah

-Practices that restricted women's mobility and behavior existed among all religious groups since ancient times and intensified with the arrival of Islam.
+Practices that restricted women's mobility and behavior existed among religious groups in India and Zoroastrian Iran since ancient times and intensified with the arrival of Islam.
 By the 19th century, purdah became customary among Hindu elites.
-Purdah was not traditionally observed by lower-class women.
+Purdah was not strictly observed by lower-class women.

 Physical segregation within buildings is achieved with judicious use of walls, curtains, and screens.
 A woman's withdrawal into purdah usually restricts her personal, social and economic activities outside her home.
-The usual purdah garment worn is a burqa, which may or may not include a yashmak, a veil to conceal the face.
-The eyes may or may not be exposed.

 Married Hindu women in parts of Northern India observe purdah, with some women wearing a ghoonghat in the presence of older male relations on their husbands' side; Muslim women observe purdah through the wearing of a burqa.

-Purdah was rigorously observed under the Taliban in Afghanistan, where women had to observe complete purdah at all times when they were in public.
-Only close male family members and other women were allowed to see them out of purdah.
+Purdah has been rigorously observed under the Taliban in Afghanistan, where women are required to observe complete purdah at all times while in public.
+Only close male family members and other women are allowed to see them out of purdah.
 In other societies, purdah is often only practised during certain times of religious significance.

 Etymology

-The word purdah is derived from the Hindi-Urdu word pardā., which itself is derived from the Persian (pardeh,پرده) From Middle Persian pltk (pardag), ultimately from Proto-Indo-European *pel- (“to cover, wrap; hide, cloth”).
+The word purdah is derived from the Hindi-Urdu word pardā, which itself is derived from the Persian (pardeh, پرده) from Middle Persian pltk (pardag), ultimately from Proto-Indo-European *pel- ("to cover, wrap; hide, cloth").

 History

 Pre-Islamic origins

 In ancient Indian society, "practices that restricted women's social mobility and behavior" existed but the arrival of Islam in India "intensified these Hindu practices, and by the 19th century purdah was the customary practice of high-caste Hindu and elite communities throughout India."

-Although purdah is commonly associated with Islam, many scholars argue that veiling and secluding women pre-dates Islam; these practices were commonly found among various groups in the Middle East such as Druze, Christian, and Jewish communities.
+Although purdah is commonly associated with Islam, many scholars argue that veiling and secluding women pre-dates Islam; these practices were commonly found among various groups in the Middle East such as Zoroastrian, Christian, and Jewish communities.
 For instance, the burqa existed in Arabia before Islam, and the mobility of upper-class women was restricted in Babylonia, Persian, and Byzantine Empires before the advent of Islam.
 Historians believe purdah was acquired by the Muslims during the expansion of the Arab Empire into modern-day Iraq in the 7th century C.E and that Islam merely added religious significance to already existing local practices of the times.